Bike the Vote

 Your vote makes a difference.

-At CalBike, we work not just to improve what policymakers decide about transportation, but to improve who those policymakers are.
-In 2022, California needs leaders who are up to the challenge of the current moment, to face the climate crisis and prioritize active transportation.
+At CalBike, we work not just to improve what policymakers decide about transportation but to improve who those policymakers are.
+In 2024, California needs leaders who are up to the challenge of the current moment to face the climate crisis and prioritize active transportation.

-It’s vital that we elect officials who share with our supporters across the state our agenda of advocating for equitable, inclusive, and prosperous communities where bicycling helps to enable all Californians to lead healthy and joyful lives.
+It’s vital to elect officials who share our goals of creating equitable, inclusive, and prosperous communities where bicycling helps to enable all Californians to lead healthy and joyful lives.

 Here are CalBike’s endorsements for the November general election.